 - Performing medical examinations and vaccinations

-- Translation of the necessary documents to English
+- Translation of the necessary documents into English

 - Getting the supporting documents